hwanggu-corgi/hwanggu-log/update.md

     - How do we subscribe to events in `msg_queue_poll` without knowing what events we are subscribing to?
 There is no argument/parameter related to target events in here.
     - How do we subscribe to events in `msg_queue_poll`?

-1. Corgi add progress #75 on hyungmogu.com♥♥
+1. Corgi add progress #77 on hyungmogu.com♥♥
-    - Corgi working on converting static template to dynamic template for `home page` #3
+    - Corgi working on converting static template to dynamic template for `home page` #4
+        - Corgi working on converting static template to dynamic template
-        - Corgi working on links
+        - Corgi completed working on links
         - Corgi completed fixing `Primary header not found` compile error
         - Corgi completed fixing `Node Sass version 5.0.0 is incompatible with ^4.0.0` compile error
         - Corgi completed fixing `submodule cannot be added to existing repo` github commit error